Skip to content

 <<: *runEverywhereTolerations

-As mentioned in that document, if label used for the taint is dedicated=DatarobotNodeGroup, it needs to be defined as a toleration for the subcharts, as well as the selector.
+As mentioned in that document, if the label used for the taint is dedicated=DatarobotNodeGroup, define it as a toleration for the subcharts, as well as the selector.
 You can define an anchor and reference it in the subcharts:

 dedicatedNodeGroupSelectorAndTolerations: &dedicatedNodeGroupSelectorAndTolerations